r3shape/uniform/README.md

 <h2> 🪷 License 🪷 </h2>

-Anntwinetta is licensed under the Apache 2.0 license.
+Lotus is licensed under the Apache 2.0 license.